 Remember that it is always important to consider colour with the other C’s to find the combination that suits your needs and expectations.
 Have a look at our diamond comparison tool to get to grips with the price differences between colour gradings.

 Buy Like a Pro

-Ideal Cut diamonds offer a little flexibility in color selection.
-Because Ideal Cut diamonds are designed to maximize brilliance and scintillation they also tend to mask subtle color differences making H and I color diamonds appear beautifully white.
-Ideal Cut H and I color diamonds tend to appear whiter than poorly cut diamonds of the same color.
+- Ideal cut diamonds offer a little flexibility in colour selection.
+Because Ideal Cut diamonds are designed to maximize brilliance and scintillation they also tend to mask subtle colour differences making H and I colour diamonds appear beautifully white.
+Ideal Cut H and I colour diamonds tend to appear whiter than poorly cut diamonds of the same colour.

-A diamond's color grade does not pertain to the "face-up" look of a particular diamond, but rather to the "body" color of the material.
-The best way to assess diamond color is to view it from the side, un-mounted, against a white background, using a daylight fluorescent bulb.
+- The best way to assess diamond colour is to view it from the side, un-mounted, against a white background, using a daylight fluorescent bulb.